 The Israeli president occupies a largely ceremonial position and has no formal role in peace talks with the Palestinians.

-Mr Rivlin, a member of Prime Minister Benjamin Netanyahu's right-wing Likud party, will become Israel's 10th president.'Man of the nation'
+Mr Rivlin, a member of Prime Minister Benjamin Netanyahu's right-wing Likud party, will become Israel's 10th president.

 He won when voting on Tuesday went to a second round.